Stuycs-K/lab11-stuyrim-5-huh-gaos/README.md

 > :white_check_mark: add in a list of names + function to randomly select a name

-> :ballot_box: add in a list of skulls
+> :white_check_mark: add in a list of skulls

+## Changes to Adventure Class

+- boolean status(): returns true if Adventurer is alive and false if Adventurer is dead

+- applyDamage modified to floor at 0

+- setHP modified to cap at maximumHP

+## Changes to Text Class

+- overload colorize to support rgb (foreground color only)

+- overload clear to erase given box and keep background color

+- wait to delay drawing

 ## Adventurer Subclasses